Installing trx-control

 Build From Source

-To build trx-control from source code, you need to have gcc and make installed on your system as well some development packages.
+To build trx-control from source code, you need to have gcc, cmake, and, make installed on your system as well some development packages.
 In general, any linux system set up for development purposes should do it.

 Build Dependencies